umts/aggressive-epsilon/README.md

 + `POST /reservations`

+   This endpoint allows you to request reservations.
-   This endpoint accepts the name of an item type, an ISO 8601 start time, and an ISO 8601 end time.
+   It expects the name of an item type, an ISO 8601 start time, and an ISO 8601 end time.

    For instance, your **request** might look like: